LargeNFT/large-nft/README.md

-# Large
+# Large NFT

 [![npm version](https://img.shields.io/npm/v/large-nft)](https://www.npmjs.com/package/large-nft) [![made-with-javascript](https://img.shields.io/badge/Made%20with-JavaScript-1f425f.svg)](https://www.javascript.com) [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)

 ## An offline-first publishing platform for the free and open web
+An open source and decentralized CMS for Ethereum & IPFS that runs offline-first in the browser.
+Blog in space.

+# Goal
-Bringing the permissionless properties of Ethereum to the rest of the publishing tech stack with a content management system and marketplace any user in the community can run on their own machines.
+Bring the permissionless properties of Ethereum to the rest of the NFT tech stack and make it easy for any user to host the digital infrastructure for an NFT collection to ensure owners can be self-reliant.

+* Publish content as a digital collectible series.
+* Fork existing ERC-721 collections.
+* Run on your own hardware or with popular cloud providers.

+### Components

+**Admin**

+* Build and publish NFT collections right in your browser.
+* Create new collections from scratch or fork existing ones.
+* Data stored in local browser storage.
+* Can be whitelabeled.
+* Scale on your user's own hardware instead of cloud servers, so the hardware requirements as your community grows are minimal.

+**Reader**

+* Generate a self-hosted PWA and deploy to any simple webhost.
+* Optimized for text-based content and has functionality similar to the Kindle apps.
+* Combine with Large Sync to display the full transaction history for every token, for every user, and a full collection leaderboard.

+**Sync**

+* A lightweight Node app that generates live Ethereum transaction data for Large Reader in real-time or on a schedule.
+* The sync is designed to run both in the browser* and in Node.
+* Supports <a href="https://www.alchemy.com/">Alchemy</a> and local Ethereum nodes.
+* *Browser support coming later.
+Currently not practical.

+**Library**
+* Host multiple collections in the same app.
+* Sync multiple collections.

 [Use a hosted version](https://golarge.app)

-**Publish and sell your work as digital collectibles**
+**Publish and sell digital collectibles**

-* Publish your book, fan-fiction, blog, or art as a series of digital collectibles.
 * Reach customers on marketplaces like OpenSea, LooksRare, Blur, and X2Y2.
 * Connect directly with your audience on Ethereum and other EVM-compatible networks.

 **Free and open source**
 * 100% open source JavaScript/TypeScript
-* Run on your own hardware or with popular cloud providers.
+*

 **Create or Import**
 * Create collections with text, images, and mixed-media NFTs.
-* Fork existing ERC-721 collections.

 * Content is stored in your browser using [PouchDB](https://pouchdb.com).

 **Generate NFTs**